ethstorage/web3url-doc/structure/mode-auto.md

 Examples: ``(int)``, ``(string,int)``, ``(string[2],int[])``, ``(int,(string,int))``, ``(int,(string,int)[])``

-The encoding of the data will follow the Ethereum JSON-RPC format:
+The encoding of the returned data in the JSON will follow the Ethereum JSON-RPC format:
 - Unformatted data (bytes, address) will be encoded as hex, prefixed with "0x", two hex digits per byte
 - Quantities (integers) will be encoded as hex, prefix with "0x", the most compact representation (slight exception: zero should be represented as "0x0")
 - Boolean and strings will be native JSON boolean and strings